LGBTQ+ Resources

 541-383-7272

-The Campus Public Safety Office handles all aspects of campus safety and security issues on the Central Oregon Community College campus.
+The Campus Safety Office handles all aspects of campus safety and security issues on the Central Oregon Community College campus.

 Code Blue Emergency Towers Locations: